josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-rule do">

 **Do** put the contents of lazy loaded features in a *lazy loaded folder*.
-A typical *lazy loaded folder* contains a *routing component*, its child components, and their related assets and modules.
+A typical *lazy loaded folder* contains a *routing component*, the associated child components, and their related assets and modules.

 </div>